 Medieval village conquered by the Moors in the 12th century.
 It played, over the years, a very important role in monitoring the Guadiana River and the border with Spain.
 The beauty and state of conservation of the village of Monsaraz are impressive, making it a museum village, unique in the region.
 From the top of the castle walls, built by D. Dinis, in the 14th century and classified as National Monument, we can see the whole village with houses painted white and slate roofs and the Alqueva dam.

-The Alqueva reservoir was inaugurated in 2002, is the largest in Western Europe.
-Its located on the Guadiana River, near the border with Spain.
+The Alqueva reservoir was inaugurated in 2002.
+It’s the largest in Western Europe and is located on the Guadiana River, near the border with Spain.

 |9+ people: contact us|